r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 * Police Quest 3 - The Kindred (1991) by Sierra On-Line
 * Power Drift (1990) by SEGA
-    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
+    * The game doesn't seem to like fast CPU speeds, use SYSCTL to set 15Mhz

 * Prince of Persia (1990) by Brøderbund Software
     * Version 1.0